 Most organisations seem to like the idea of creativity.
 Or disruption.
 Or transformation.
 Or novelty.
 Or difference.
 And many of them talk about these things constantly.
 They have posters about them.
 They give speeches about them.
 They promise rewards to those who can bring them to life.
 They convene conferences or workshops to discuss how great these things are.

-But often, on coming face to face with the reality of these concepts, they retreat towards the familiar.
+But often, on coming face to face with the reality of these aspirations, they retreat towards the familiar.
 Scared by the moment when theory becomes practice.
 When rhetoric becomes reality.
 When a neatly presented abstract concept becomes a messy, disorienting lived experience.
 When the dragon actually shows up at the door to say “hello.”
 The same can be true of our own personal development.
 When we realise that we have fallen in love with the idea of something but are not resilient or open enough to tolerate the rather more intense and unpredictable reality of it.
 It is much safer to remain in the world of hypothesis and good intentions.

 So, if you are frustrated that nothing seems to change around you, take a moment to look at the pictures on your walls, the images on your screensaver, the patterns on your pyjamas and ask yourself…”how serious am I about dragons?“